martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 range of values it accepts.

-## Date Correction
+## Date Correction {#correction}

+Even when a server is tolerant of small clock errors, a valid request from a client can be rejected if the client clock is outside of the range of times that a server will accept.
+A server might also reject a request when the client makes a request without a `Date` field.

 A client can recover from a failure that caused by a bad clock by adjusting the time and re-attempting the request.
-This occurs when the client includes a `Date` header field that is outside of the range accepted by the server, or when the client makes a request without a `Date` request header field.

 For a fresh 4xx (Date Not Acceptable) response (see {{Section 4.2 of !CACHING=I-D.ietf-httpbis-cache}}), the client can re-attempt the request,